clcain/nginx-https-proxy/README.md

 Ensure that you have followed the instructions above for each domain that you want to secure with HTTPS before continuing.

 For each site that you want to secure with HTTPS, copy the [example configuration file](sites-enabled/.example.com.conf) from `sites-enabled` to a new file in the same directory.
 Name the file to match your domain name.
 Then edit the configuration to match d local port number.
-Then, run `make up`.
+Then, run `make reload`.